Estimated reading time: 5 minutes

 Those who predicted Bitcoin’s quick ascent and acted on that knowledge immediately were rewarded handsomely.

-So even when you speculate, it is important for you to learn as much as you can in order to be rewarded the best.
+So even when you speculate, you must learn as much as possible to be rewarded the best.

 Speculations work best for individuals who have a lot of money to invest.

-You can fail nine times out of ten with speculations, but make it all back (and more) on the tenth try.
+With speculations, you can fail nine times out of ten but make it all back (and more) on the tenth try.

 The issue is having enough of a bankroll to fail nine times without going broke.